GabrielRRussell/CookieCollector-3DS-/README.md

 The Machinump's for making readable timer code.

-LiquidFenrir on the homebrew discord for suffering through my mistakes and helping me with my mental sanity
+LiquidFenrir on the homebrew discord for suffering through my mistakes and helping me with my mental sanity when it came to saving a file

+Swiftloke and Realtime on the homebrew discord for helping me understand fopen more.